Celebrity chef Anthony Bourdain dead of suicide at 61: CNN

 He went on to host television programs, first on the Food Network and the Travel Channel, before joining CNN in 2013.

-“His love of great adventure, new friends, fine food and drink and the remarkable stories of the world made him a unique storyteller,” the network said in a statement on Friday.
+“His love of great adventure, new friends, fine food and drink and the remarkable stories of the world made him a unique storyteller,” the network said in a statement.
 “His talents never ceased to amaze us and we will miss him very much.
 Our thoughts and prayers are with his daughter and family at this incredibly difficult time.”

+Suicide rates surged among people aged 45 to 64, according to the CDC report.
+The center recommended a broad approach to prevention, including boosting economic support by states, supporting family and friends after a suicide, and identifying and supporting those at risk.

 Reporting by Scott Malone in Boston; Additional reporting by Gina Cherelus in New York; Editing by Bernadette Baum